 Once awarded a credential, the certificant must pay an annual fee of $40.00.
 This certification will be in effect for a three (3) year period.
-The certificant must complete thirty (30) continuing education clock hours (CECH) in career development by the end of this 3-year period (essentially 10 hours per year).
-During this 3-year period, your online record will be available to you, so that you can log your CECH.
-At the end of this period, you will be notified that it is time to renew and have an opportunity to add any CECH you may need.
-Recertification will be automatic if fees are paid annually and sufficient clock hours have been earned.
+The certificant must complete thirty (30) continuing education contact hours in career development by the end of this 3-year period (essentially 10 hours per year).
+During this 3-year period, your online record will be available to you, so that you can log your continuing education activity.
+At the end of this period, you will be notified that it is time to renew and have an opportunity to add any continuing education hours you may need.
+Recertification will be automatic if fees are paid annually and sufficient hours have been earned.

 Yes!
 Although we know the NCCC was discontinued by NBCC years ago, we also know there are people who earned the credential before it was discontinued and have maintained the credential since.
 For a limited time period, the NCDA Credentialing Commission will "fast track" current NCCC holders and process their applications without having to complete the online competency assessment.
 Those whose certifications have lapsed or who decide to pursue a CCC after this limited time will need to complete the application process in its entirety.